Surface warfare insignia: Supply corps officer

 The surface warfare supply corps insignia is granted to those members of the Navy Supply Corps who qualify as surface warfare supply officers.
-Such officers are trained in shipboard supply systems, food service, housing and welfare service, disbursing operations, damage control, and receive a limited amount of training as an officer of the deck (underway) [Some ship commanding officers require supply officers to become fully OOD Underway qualified].
-Depending on the ship type they may receive training in shipboard flight operations as the Helicopter Control Officer.
+Such officers are trained in shipboard supply systems, food service, housing and welfare service, disbursing operations, damage control, and basics of the ship's engineering systems.
+Post 2018 and the McCain and Fitzgerald Crashes, SWSCO candidates and qualified officer do not stand Officer of the Deck (OOD) Underway.
+Depending on the ship type they will receive training in shipboard flight operations as the Helicopter Control Officer.

-For advancement in the surface supply community, the surface warfare supply pin must be obtained by junior supply officers within 18 months from reporting on board a naval vessel.
+For advancement in the surface supply community, the Surface Warfare Supply Corps Officer Pin (SWSCO) must be obtained by junior supply officers within 18 months from reporting on board a naval vessel.
 Those failing to qualify as a surface supply officer are transferred to permanent ground assignment as shore supply officers.

 Other versions of the supply corps pin include the Naval Aviation Supply Corps insignia, the Submarine Supply Corps insignia and the Navy Expeditionary Supply Corps insignia.

+Surface chaplain officer

+The Surface Chaplain Officer Qualification Insignia is a newly introduced warfare pin for members of the surface chaplain corps.
+The qualification insignia started being awarded to qualified chaplains in 2023 after being approved by the Navy Uniform Board.

 Coast Guard

 The United States Coast Guard does not issue the surface warfare pin.
 The comparable Coast Guard insignia is the cutterman insignia.
-The cutterman insignia is awarded on a temporary basis upon completion of a PQS and is made permanent upon accumulation of five years sea time.
+The cutterman insignia is awarded on a temporary basis upon completion of a PQS.
+It is made permanent upon accumulation of five years sea time, a formal oral examination board, and positive endorsement from the Commanding Officer or Officer in Charge.
+The United States Coast Guard Auxiliary also issues a cutterman insignia to its members who complete a PQS, served aboard a cutter for no less than 52 days per year for two years, and receive a positive endorsement from the commanding officer or officer in charge.

 Coast Guard personnel who are permanently cross-assigned to afloat Navy commands may qualify for the surface warfare badge through the standard Navy qualification system.